the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide.rst

 Run `distribution -h` too get help with this command.

 To access the console interface, run in a terminal `distribution start COMMAND_PROFILE` or `distribution start LIBRARY_PROFILE`.
 The interactive Python shell will appear.
-See the Shell and User Interface sections in this document for more details on how to use the different interfaces of |TVB|.
+See the Console and Web User Interface sections in this document for more details on how to use the different interfaces of |TVB|.

 For details on script `contributor_setup`, please read document `ContributorsManual.pdf`.